prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

 ## Spatial analysis: analyzing patterns with spatial join (Referred to 6.sql)

-## Transforming Station Data to Geospatial Format
+## Transforming Station Data to Geospatial Format (Referred to 7.sql)
 This section describes SQL queries used to convert station latitude and longitude data into a geospatial format (Point geometry) and transform it to the UTM Zone 18N projection (EPSG: 32618).

 ### Geospatial Transformation Queries